SwissDataScienceCenter/renku-design-docs/feature-pitches/002-file-based-workflows/002-file-based-workflows.md

 The file-based workflow feature should solve this.
 The workflow should read the specified output in the workflow file, rather than detecting changed files.
 This removes the need for the user to delete the file so that Renku can detect its creation.

+### Nice-To-Haves: A summary
+- The workflow definition file allows for the specification of workflow annotations and additional metadata.
+- Support running a subset of steps, for example `renku run workflow.yml --from step_name_3 --to step_name_6`.
+- Generating a workflow file from an already existing renku worklflow or `renku run`.

 ## 🐰 Rabbit Holes